eliseevmv/Checkout-DotNet-Challenge/readme.txt

 7. Other improvements

-    - Configuration for multiple environments, including production
+    - Configuration for multiple environments, including local, test and production
     - Improve the way how code reads configuration - including implementing options pattern
     - Logging could be improved
     - API default page